Introduction to Bees and Beekeeping (Sold out)April 30, 2022 - May 01, 2022

 Gain all the necessary information and handling skills to get you started with honeybees from passionate bee and beekeeping expert Jonathan Garratt.
 Jonathan will guide you through sympathetic beekeeping – working with honeybees in a more natural way.

-Discover the importance and benefits of bees in the natural environment, looking at their pollinating role, how to encourage them into your garden, differences in life cycles, problems they encounter and ways we can help.
+Discover the importance and benefits of different types of bees in the natural environment, looking at their pollinating role, how to encourage them into your garden, differences in life cycles, problems they encounter and ways we can help.

 Practical sessions with Jonathan’s bees will cover how to handle honeybees, the main workings of hives, different set ups available including frame and hive construction, and where to site hives.
 Find out where to source bees and what equipment is needed (and what isn’t!).